 BESTSELLING TRUE STORY THAT STEALS PEOPLE’S HEARTS ALL OVER THE WORLD

-I WANT THE BOOK WITH AN AUTOGRAPH 🙂
+I WANT THE BOOK WITH A DEDICATION NOW 🙂

 Polish Girl In Pursuit of the English Dream

 TWO LANGUAGE VERSIONS:

-Polska Dziewczyna W Pogoni Za Angielskim Snem + Polish Girl In Pursuit of the English with AUTOGRAPHS x 2
+Polska Dziewczyna W Pogoni Za Angielskim Snem + Polish Girl In Pursuit of the English Dream

 The book with a GENERAL DEDICATION + FREE BOOKMARK + FREE SIGNED PHOTO + international shipping within 7 -28 days, depending on the countries and the current pandemic postal service.
-Perfect as a gift.* Price includes paperback x 2+ international shipping. *Limited time offer No need for Paypal account, just choose: CHECKOUT AS A GUEST option to pay with a debit or credit card. *Signed books are non-refunable.
+Perfect as a gift.
+No need for Paypal account, just choose: CHECKOUT AS A GUEST option to pay with a debit or credit card. *Signed books are non-refunable.

 AN INTIMATE, INSPIRING TRUE STORY THAT WILL GIVE YOU STRENGTH TO FOLLOW YOUR DREAMS AND STAY TRUE TO YOURSELF